Nikolai Krylenko: Fall from power and execution

-Personality

-The writer Razumnik Ivanov-Razumnik was in prison with Krylenko in 1938, and described him as "notorious and universally disliked".
-This seems to have a common view.
-The British agent Robert Bruce Lockhart described him as "an epileptic degenerate" and "the most repulsive type".
-Covering the Industrial Party trial, the American journalist Eugene Lyons was struck by how "Prosecutor Krylenko's bullet-head shone in the arc-lights, his flat Scythian features tensed in his cruel sneer."
-Another journalist, William Reswick, watched Krylenko summing up for the prosecution at the Shakhty Trial:

-With but an hour’s interruption for lunch, the obviously psychopathic prosecutor raved from ten in the morning until sunset.
-It was a stump speech delivered by a bald-headed little man with feverish grey eyes blazing with anger.
-Towards the end of his ten-hour harangue, the prosecutor was actually foaming at the mouth.
-After a day of screaming platitudes, Krylenko … was too exhausted to speak with coherence.
-He had reached a state of frenzy where he spat words of venom, hurling them at his victims in a fit of raving madness.
-As if carried away by a lust for murder, he demanded death for every defendant.

 Legacy

-The NKVD officer who had taken Krylenko's testimony, one Kogan, probably Captain Lazar V. Kogan, who also interrogated Nicolai Bukharin and Genrikh Yagoda, was, in turn, shot in 1939 (probably, on March 2) for "anti-Soviet activity".
-Krylenko's conviction was one of the first annulled by the Soviet State in 1955, during the Khrushchev thaw.
+The NKVD officer who had taken Krylenko's testimony, one Kogan, probably Captain Lazar V. Kogan, who also interrogated Nikolai Bukharin and Genrikh Yagoda, was, in turn, shot in 1939 (probably, on 2 March) for "anti-Soviet activity".
+Krylenko's conviction was one of the first annulled by the Soviet State in 1955, during the Khrushchev thaw and he was posthumously rehabilitated, with civil benefits restored to his survivors.

 Krylenko's ex-wife and fellow Old Bolshevik Elena Rozmirovich survived the purges by keeping a low profile and working in the Party archives.

 His sister Elena Krylenko worked for Maxim Litvinov in the Ministry for Foreign Affairs (although she was never a member of the Party); in 1924 she decided to leave Russia with the American writer Max Eastman (who had been in Russia for almost two years, researching and writing a life of Trotsky).
 To enable her to leave, Litvinov agreed to pass her off as a member of his delegation when he travelled to London for an international conference.
-But she could not leave the delegation and remain in a free country without a passport, which the Bolsheviks would not give her.
+But she could not leave the delegation and remain abroad without a passport, which the Bolsheviks would not give her.
 So, in the hours before their train left, she and Max Eastman got married.
 They were still married and living in America when she died in 1956.
-Thus she escaped the purges.

 Furthermore, Krylenko's creation of what was later dubbed "The Soviet Chess Machine" led Soviet Grandmasters to dominate the World Chess Championship for most of the remainder of the 20th century, producing a string of World Chess Champions including Mikhail Botvinnik, Vasily Smyslov, Mikhail Tal, Tigran Petrosian, Boris Spassky, Anatoly Karpov, and Garry Kasparov.